Skip to Content

 "Emergency Need" Category

-Persons in this category need to be served now, and cannot wait until a later, perhaps, unspecified date.
-The criteria for the "Emergency Need" category include:
+Persons in this category need to be served now, and cannot wait until a later or unspecified date.
+"Emergency Need" category means:

 Person needs in-home or day supports immediately